ASL-Programs/ASL.DeveloperGeniue/README.md

 Set configuration values `CloudAIProvider`, `AzureAIEndpoint`/`AzureAIKey` or `AWSAIEndpoint`/`AWSAIKey` to use cloud intelligence services.

+### Secure API key storage

+API keys are encrypted when stored in configuration files or the local database.
+On Windows, [DPAPI](https://learn.microsoft.com/dotnet/api/system.security.cryptography.protecteddata) protects the values for the current user.
+On other platforms, an AES key derived from the `GENIUE_PASSPHRASE` environment variable is used.
+The CLI and web host read this variable to access your keys.

 ### Supported languages

 Resource files now include English (`en-US`), Azerbaijani (`az-AZ`), Turkish (`tr-TR`) and Russian (`ru-RU`).
 Switch languages via: